Good architecture is not simply about creating beautiful spaces. Nor is it about being purely functional.

 Every client has different requirements and each project is unique.
 We start by listening so that we can fully understand your needs.
 Our design is then a response unique to you, your project and your site.
 We communicate our ideas clearly so that you can fully understand the design every step of the way and make clear decisions before anything is built.
 The built outcome should exceed your expectations, not be a complete surprise!
 And finally, we understand that a great built outcome requires an experienced team working together, so our relationship with all consultants and trades is as important to us as our relationship with you.

 We have extensive experience from small scale commercial fit-outs to high-end residential projects and all the spaces in-between.
-We have worked in the lower South Island for the last 15 years, and have also worked in Wellington, Perth, Edinburgh, London & Dublin.
+We have worked in the lower South Island for over 15 years, and have also worked in Wellington, Perth, Edinburgh, London & Dublin.
 We have very varied interests, from traditional building methods utilising natural materials to the latest technologies.
 Our work and life experience means that we have an array of knowledge to draw from, so that we can utilise the best systems and techniques for your project and budget.